-The School has a rich blend of experienced and committed faculty who are well qualified in various aspects of computing and information technology apart from the numerous state-of-the-art digital classrooms and laboratories having modern computing equipment.
-The School offers one undergraduate program: B Tech in Computer Science and Engineering.
-Three postgraduate programs offered in the school are: M Tech in Data Engineering and Cloud Computing and M Tech in Computer Science and Engineering (Both Full time and Part time).
+The school has a rich blend of experienced and committed faculty who are well qualified in various aspects of computing and information technology apart from the numerous state-of-the-art digital classrooms and laboratories having modern computing equipment.
+The school offers two undergraduate programs: B Tech in Computer Science and Engineering, B Tech in Computer Science and Information Technology.
+Three postgraduate programs offered in the school are: M Tech in Data Science and M Tech in Computer Science and Engineering (Both Full time and Part time).
 In addition, the school has a unique academic collaboration with the University of Alabama in Huntsville to jointly offer an MS program in Computer Science.
 In addition, the school has a research center in which students can conduct cutting edge research leading to a PhD degree.